 “That Harry Bartlemy is such a snake,” said Marcia Harding.
 The words had scarcely escaped her lips before Bartlemy’s poodle gave a strangled yelp and was silent.

-The splintered door creaked open and a giant python thrust its head into Marcia’s cubicle.
+The door splintered and creaked open as a giant python thrust its head into Marcia’s cubicle.
 “Damned doorknobs,” said the snake as it spat out a broken tooth.
 “Call the carpenters.
-Get ‘em changed to over to handles.
+Get ’em changed to over to handles.
 After that, you’re fired.”
 Mustering as much dignity as herpetologically possible, the python gave an all-over wriggle and retraced its path back into Bartlemy’s chamber.
 “Close the door, please.
 Sorry about the poodle.
 Instinct.”

 “I need some air,” said Marcia.